 To bring a bit of nature into the space, a living wall was added in the open office area.
 Beyond selecting materials containing reclaimed and recycled content, a number of strategies were implemented to conserve natural resources.
 SFE achieved a 49% reduction in indoor potable water use with the installation of .35 gpm aerators in lavatory facets.
 A 30% reduction in energy use was achieved through decreasing lighting density and implementing lighting controls; installing occupancy sensors that tie demand to ventilation system use; purchasing Energy Star equipment and appliances; and installing sub meters to measure conservation at the system level for lighting and plug loads.
 Additionally through BCCI’s waste management plan, the project achieved 98% diversion from landfall.
 The result of integrated design and construction, SFE’s office was awarded LEED CI Platinum certification in 2014.

-2014 Acterra Business Environmental Award, Sustainable Built Environment
+Sustainable Built Environment, 2014 Acterra Business Environmental Awards

 Architect: RMW architecture & interiors